Submission of the Phase 2 Package

-Once you have completed the preparation of your OBs and your README file, you are ready to check them in the ESO Database.
+Once you have completed the preparation of your OBs and your README file, you are ready to check them into the ESO Database.
 However, before doing it you are strongly encouraged to use the verification facilities in P2PP.
-The built-in verification facilities of P2PP ensure the compliancy of your Phase 2 material with a number of Phase 2 policies, and also ensure that all the mandatory sections of the README file have been filled in.
-These checks will be automatically performed also at the time of checking the Phase 2 material in the ESO Database, and non-compliant OBs or README files will be rejected.
+The built-in verification facilities of P2PP ensure that your Phase 2 material complies with a number of Phase 2 policies, and also ensure that all the mandatory sections of the README file have been filled in.
+These checks will also be automatically performed at the time of checking the Phase 2 material into the ESO Database, and non-compliant OBs or README files will be rejected.
 However, it may take up to several minutes before you receive the validation report generated at submission time containing possible errors in the submitted material.
 You can thus save much time by using the Verify utilities for OBs and README files (see the P2PP User Manual), which will perform the validation locally in your machine, before submission.

 Please check your OBs and README file in the ESO Database only once you have made sure that the verification process is passed.

 In addition to the automated verification of OBs and README files, please also check the quality of the attached finding charts by means of the finding chart viewing facility of P2PP.
 Finding charts of deficient quality will be rejected by ESO at the time of Phase 2 review and may delay the certification process of your Phase 2 package.

 All Service Mode OBs and README files must be submitted to the ESO Database from P2PP.
 Finding charts and ephemerides files are attached to OBs and automatically checked into the ESO database at the time of submitting the OBs.
 Please refer to Section 6 of the P2PP User Manual and P2PP3 video tutorials for a detailed explanation on the steps to be followed to this end.